-Layers of made-from-scratch chocolate cake meet the easiest ever 5-minute chocolate frosting in this irresistible, two layer cake.
+Layers of made-from-scratch chocolate cake meet the easiest ever 5-minute chocolate frosting in this irresistible, two-layer cake.
 Both parts are easy, can be made ahead, travel well, and are a total crowd-pleaser!

-There are never too many chocolate cake recipes and I come bearing another one.
+There are never too many chocolate cake recipes, and I come bearing another one.

 A well-rounded type of chocolate cake that comes together easily since it uses oil instead of the classic butter, so it's quick to make.

-Ingredient list
+Ingredient Notes

-- Cocoa powder: always use unsweetened.
-I like Hershey's unsweetened cocoa powder, Ghirardelli Premium baking cocoa, and Scharffen Berger natural cocoa powder.
-And, in my experience, the dark ones are the best (this does not apply to the super dark used for making homemade oreo cookies known as dark cocoa powder).
+- Cocoa powder: Always use unsweetened.
+In my experience, the dark ones are the best (this does not apply to the super dark used for making homemade oreo cookies known as dark cocoa powder).

 - Oil: I like sunflower, but coconut, canola, or even olive oil work.

-- Baking powder and baking soda: are used as leaveners to help the cake rise, so make sure they aren't expired.
+- Baking powder and baking soda: Make sure they aren't expired.

 - Sour cream: the regular type, full-fat sour cream that adds richness and creaminess.